-SAT Composite
+SAT Composit e

 1400-1600

 1200-1399

 1000-1199

 800-999

 600-799

 400-599

-ACT Composite ACT English ACT Math
+ACT Composite ACT E nglish ACT Math

 30-36

 24-29

 18-23

 12-17

 6-11

 Below 6

 C10.
-Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information).
+Class rank ranges.
+Percent of all degree-seeking, first-time, first-year students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information).

-Percent in top tenth of high school graduating class: 59% Percent in top quarter of high school graduating class: 90% Percent in top half of high school graduating class: 99% Percent in bottom half of high school graduating class: 1% Percent in bottom quarter of high school graduating class: 0% Percent of total first-time, first-year (freshman) students who submitted high school class rank: 31%
+Percent in top tenth of high school graduating class: 59.1% Percent in top quarter of high school graduating class: 88.8% Percent in top half of high school graduating class: 99.8% Percent in bottom half of high school graduating class: 0.2% Percent in bottom quarter of high school graduating class: 0% Percent of total first-time, first-year (freshman) students who submitted high school class rank: 29.6%

 C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+High school grade point ranges.
+Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.

-Percent who had GPA of 4.0 63%

-Percent who had GPA between 3.75 and 3.99 18%

-Percent who had GPA between 3.50 and 3.74 14%
+Percent who had GPA of 4.0 68.2% Percent who had GPA between 3.75 and 3.99 17.1% Percent who had GPA between 3.50 and 3.74 11.3%

-Percent who had GPA between 3.25 and 3.49 3%

-Percent who had GPA between 3.00 and 3.24 2%

-Percent who had GPA between 2.50 and 2.99 0%

-Percent who had GPA between 2.0 and 2.49 0%

-Percent who had GPA between 1.0 and 1.99 0%

-Percent who had GPA below 1.0 0%
+Percent who had GPA between 3.25 and 3.49 2.3% Percent who had GPA between 3.00 and 3.24 0.9% Percent who had GPA between 2.50 and 2.99 0.2% Percent who had GPA between 2.0 and 2.49 0% Percent who had GPA between 1.0 and 1.99 0% Percent who had GPA below 1.0 0%

 C12.
-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.88
+Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.9

-Percent of total first-time, first-year (freshman) students who submitted high school GPA: 84%
+Percent of total first-time, first-year (freshman) students who submitted high school GPA: 85.5%

+Admission Policies

-Admi ission Policies C13.
-Application fee Amou your institution have an application fee?
-Yes $\ \square$ No $\ \boxtimes$ int of application fee: the waived for applicants with financial need?
-Yes $\ \square$ No $\ \square$ stude In have an application fee and an on-line application option, please indicate policy for nts who apply on-line: \Box Free \Box Reduced Can o online application fee be waived for applicants with financial need?
-Yes \Box No \Box C14.
-Application closing date \boxtimes A your institution have an application closing date?
-Yes $\ oxtimes$ No $\ oxtimes$ Application closing date (fall): $\ \ \ \frac{2/15}{2}$ Priority date C15.
+C13.
+Application fee

+Does your institution have an application fee?
+Yes $\ \square$ No $\ \boxtimes$ Amount of application fee: Can it be waived for applicants with financial need?
+Yes \Box No \Box

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: □ Free Reduced

+□ Same Fee

+Can online application fee be waived for applicants with financial need?
+Yes \Box No \Box

+C14.
+Application closing date

+Does your institution have an application closing date?
+Yes \square No \square

+- Application closing date (fall): 2/1 \boxtimes - □ Priority date

+First-time, first-year student acceptance other than Fall C15.

 Are first-time, first-year students accepted for terms other than the fall?
+Yes \Box No \boxtimes

+C16.
+Notification to applicants of admission decision sent

+- On a rolling basis beginning (date)

+- \boxtimes By (date): 4/1

+- Other

+Reply policy for admitted applicants C17.

+- Must reply by (date)

+- No set date

+- \times Must reply by May 1 or within 1 week if notified thereafter

+- \square Other

+Deadline for housing deposit: N/A Amount of housing deposit: N/A Refundable if student does not enroll?
+N/A

-Yes \square No \boxtimes C16.
-Notification to applicants of admission decision sent \boxtimes E On a rolling basis beginning (date) By (date): 4/1 Other C17.
-Reply policy for admitted applicants □ N Must reply by (date) No set date Must reply by May 1 or within 2 weeks if notified thereafter Other C18.
-Deferred admission your institution allow students to postpone enrollment after admission?
-Yes \boxtimes No \square , maximum period of postponement: 1 year C19.
-Early admission of high school students your institution allow high school students to enroll as full-time, first-time, first-year man) students one year or more before high school graduation?
-Yes $oxtimes$ No $oxtimes$
+C18.
+Deferred admission

+Does your institution allow students to postpone enrollment after admission?
+Yes \boxtimes No \square If yes, maximum period of postponement: 1 year

+C19.
+Early admission of high school students

+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Yes \boxtimes No \square

+C20.
 Removed from CDS.